tspearconquest/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `admin_username` - The username associated with the administrator account of the managed Kubernetes Cluster.

 * `ssh_key` - An `ssh_key` block as defined below.

 ---

+A `microsoft_defender` block exports the following:

+* `log_analytics_workspace_id` - The ID of the Log Analytics Workspace which Microsoft Defender uses to send audit logs to.

+---